Le lien vers cette page a été envoyé avec succès aux destinataires.

 Violence resulting in mutilation or permanent disability

-The penalty is 15 years' imprisonment.
+The sentence is 15 years criminal imprisonment.

 Violence leading to death without intent